 1.00 pm.
 The gentle and soporific fall of autumnal rain:

 2.00 pm.
 An afternoon of postgraduate fine art tutorials.
 Thunder rumbled in the distance.
 Mid afternoon: a phone call to our Vancouvan PhD student who’ll be exhibiting at the School in late November.
 The end of their degree is now in sight.
 After my final tutorial, I looked to tomorrow’s Art/Sound lecture and formatted the text.

 Over the course of the day I’ve disposed enough ideas for artworks and potential projects to fill several exhibitions.
 Few of those suggestions will be adopted.
 Rightly so.
 At postgraduate level, a tutor ought not to be too prescriptive.
 Ideas should, instead, serve as models of ways of thinking and approaching problems, to be followed in spirit rather than to the letter.
-Teaching is like parenting: it’s highest aim is to encourage independence of thought, action, and the parent.
+Teaching is like parenting: it’s highest aim is to encourage independence of thought and action.

 6.30 pm.
 An evening spent further preparing the Workshop 1 PowerPoint and handout, processing sound files, and marking-up tomorrow’s lecture text.
 There was a thunderstorm over the horizon, moving away and sparking in the night sky.